rustworkshop/rustworkshop.co/_posts/2023-10-27-choosing-a-rust-web-framework.md

 - [HTMX](https://htmx.org/) is a tiny javascript library for web interfaces, mentioned by a r/Rust reddit user as part of their stack.
 - React - the big one it seems - ["Should you use React in 2023?" from the LogRocket podcast](https://podrocket.logrocket.com/react-in-2023) gives a good overview of the current state of things
 - Angular - I really don't hear so much about this these days, and the big rewrite burned a lot of people.
+- Vue.js

-There are many others, I'm not even going to attempt a complete survey of js things.
+There are many others, I'm not even going to attempt a complete survey of js things for the time being.

 ## Further Resources